Oofles/devaultsecurity/content/en/blog/security/tragedy-dns-security.md

   There are many considerations when it comes to implementing DNS security protocols.
 You must understand before paying vendors for things you don't need!
 ---

-# Blog - The Tragedy of DNS Security
+# The Tragedy of DNS Security

 ## TL/DR - DNS Security is Bad (Currently...)!
 I'll defend all these thoughts, but in case you don't read any further than this, here's the highlights: